UWrc/tillicum-slurm/03-bash-scripts.md

 ```

 **Explanation**
-- #!/bin/bash: “Shebang” line — tells the system to use Bash to interpret this file
+- #!/bin/bash: “Shebang” line — tells the system to use Bash to interpret this file.
-- #SBATCH lines: Slurm directives that define resources and job options
+- #SBATCH lines: Slurm directives that define resources and job options.
-- `module load`: Loads required software modules or environments
+- `module load`: Load required software modules or environments.
-- Workflow commands: The actual computation or analysis
+- Workflow commands: The actual computation or analysis.
-- `echo` commands: Print logs and timestamps to track job progress
+- `echo` commands: Print logs and timestamps to track job progress.

 > 💡 **TIP:** All #SBATCH directives must appear before the first executable command in the script.